WZYivan/AGTB/README.md

 ### Photogrammetry

+To solution problems in photogrammetry, AGTB provides an uniform and linalg-option-based ```solve``` interface.

 #### Space Resection

 AGTB provides an Ordinary Least Squares (OLS) iterative optimization method for space resection with a pure functional interface.